-You should know that there are some environmental and lifestyle factors which can also change the levels of your blood glucose, and usually, they are things you aren’t aware of.
+You should know that there are some environmental and lifestyle factors that can also change the levels of your blood glucose, and usually, they are things you aren’t aware of.
 Ready to find out?

 Below we will mention a few things which might not be linked to diet only, and that still raise blood glucose levels.